• Skip to main content

 Close Programs Using Task Manager

-Now, try to open Microsoft Teams or the Program that was giving scripting error notifications on your computer.
+3. After this, try to open the program that was giving the scripting error notification on your computer.

 3. Disable Startup Items

-On Task Manager screen, select the Startup tab > right-click on the Items (one-by-one) and click on Disable.
+2. On the Task Manager screen, select the Startup tab > right-click on the Items (one-by-one) and click on Disable.

 Disable Startup Programs Using Task Manager